-When you find that you’ve outgrown your local community, or it’s not a welcoming place, you should take advantage of this time to develop your own creative faculty.
+When you find that you’ve outgrown your local community, yourself feeling like an outsider in your local community you can step back and take advantage of this time to develop your own creative faculty until you are ready to come back.
 For me, my outlet is Tango and Jazz Manouche.
 I’ve also dabbled in drawing, writing, piano, and woodworking.
-Trying to continue dancing through these times is like dating someone who doesn’t like you all that much.
+Sometimes, trying to continue dancing through these times is like dating someone who doesn’t like you all that much.

 Creativity and inspiration feeds on itself in that way – if you are inspired in one area of your life, it’ll bring perspective and ideas to another part.
 No hobby should ever feel like a drag.
-You should step back until your own sense of purpose returns.
+If it does, you can step back until your own sense of purpose returns.
 I know this can be hard if you are committed to teaching during a time of low inspiration, but it’s also advisable to occasionally stray off the syllabus and talk about something that makes you passionate, or excited.
 And, it will humanize you in front of your students.
-If class feels like a drag to you, your students will probably feel it as well.
+If class feels like a drag to you, your students will feel it as well.